Pay equity

 Equal pay is about consistent pay across roles that are the same or of equal value.
 Gender pay is the average pay across a whole organisation and indicates gender equity.

 In the UK, organisations with 250 or more employees are required to calculate and report their gender pay gap annually.
-From 2025, in Ireland the threshold is 50+.
+From 2025, in Ireland, the threshold is 50+.

 A narrative is a great opportunity to provide context behind any pay gaps, comment on progress, and share action plans.
 In the UK it is voluntary, but in Ireland it is mandatory.